uswemar/PlexPlaylistSorter/README.md

 Even as a beginner I can see many things that can be improved in the code, but hey, it works.

 # What does it do:
-Sorts an existing [movie] playlist (in ascending or descending order) on your Plex Server/Account by either (1) Critic Rating, (2) Audience Rating, or (3) Combined Rating, depending on user input/choice.
+Sorts (and creates a copy of) an existing [movie] playlist (in ascending or descending order) on your Plex Server/Account by either (1) Critic Rating, (2) Audience Rating, or (3) Combined Rating, depending on user input/choice.

 # Before use: